leonp/leonp.github.io/_posts/2014-09-05-annabel-dream-reader-the-wytches.md

 There's also some heavier, Black Sabbath riffing.
 This is _always_ a good thing.

 The songs are about &#8211; well, I'm not sure.
-Lots of girls, love and some desperation.
+Lots of girls, boys, love and some desperation.
 I really liked the vocalist's wailing; very spooky.

 First listen impression: very cool, original and fun.
+Baroque surfer rock with an occult twist.
 Buy.